Larsvanderlaan/ppi-aipw/README.md

 # Prediction-Powered Inference via Calibration

-Many modern applications have a small labeled dataset, a much larger unlabeled dataset, and predictions from a fixed model for far more units than those with observed outcomes.
-A common example is a small randomized trial paired with a larger observational study or registry: you want to use the predictions to improve power and precision, but outcome labels are scarce and the prediction model may be imperfect.
+Many modern applications involve a small labeled dataset, a much larger unlabeled dataset, and model predictions for far more units than those with observed outcomes.
+A common example is a small randomized trial paired with a larger observational study or registry: predictions may improve power and precision, but outcome labels are scarce and the prediction model may be imperfect.

-`ppi_aipw` is built for that setting.
-It uses AIPW as the safe baseline for semisupervised mean inference because AIPW remains valid even when the prediction model is wrong and is doubly robust in the standard missing-outcome formulation.
-The package then goes beyond mean-bias correction by adding calibration methods that improve the reliability of the score itself, which can yield stronger semisupervised inference when the raw predictions are miscalibrated.
+`ppi_aipw` is designed for this setting.
+It uses AIPW as a safe baseline for semisupervised mean inference when outcomes are missing completely at random.
+AIPW remains valid even when the prediction model is misspecified because it is doubly robust.
+The package then goes beyond mean-bias correction by adding calibration methods that improve the reliability of the prediction score itself, which can yield more efficient semisupervised inference when the raw predictions are miscalibrated.

-This repository contains the code and manuscript assets for the paper on calibration-based semisupervised mean inference.
-The repo is organized around two experiment pipelines: the synthetic simulation study and the real-data reproduction of the original PPI mean benchmarks, together with a user-facing Python package for semisupervised mean estimation with AIPW, calibration, and practical uncertainty quantification.
+This repository contains the code and manuscript assets for our paper on calibration-based semisupervised mean inference.
+The repository is organized around two experiment pipelines: a synthetic simulation study and a real-data reproduction of the original PPI mean benchmarks, together with a user-facing Python package for semisupervised mean estimation with AIPW, calibration, and practical uncertainty quantification.

 ## Repo layout